bryango/cheznix/doc/staging-bisect.md

 rev=92e83bfab5d0dac17ed868fd1ba2118193597f42  ## pr NixOS/nixpkgs#246963
 git log --reverse --ancestry-path --topo-order "$rev"^..master
 ```
-The `--ancestry-path` flag focuses onto the commits that connects `"$rev"^` to master and discard other branches.
+The `--ancestry-path` flag focuses onto the commits that connects `"$rev"^` to master
+and discard irrelevant branches.
-Scroll down towards the future and look for the next `staging > staging-next > master` merge.
+We then scroll down towards the future and look for the next `staging > staging-next > master` merge.
 This is:
 - _The `staging-next` merge:_  https://github.com/NixOS/nixpkgs/pull/248496

-In order to isolate the suspect https://github.com/NixOS/nixpkgs/pull/246963 which comes from `staging`, we can simply go to the parent (https://github.com/NixOS/nixpkgs/pull/249953) of the merge point (https://github.com/NixOS/nixpkgs/pull/248496).
+In order to undo the suspect https://github.com/NixOS/nixpkgs/pull/246963 which comes from `staging`,
+we can simply go to the parent https://github.com/NixOS/nixpkgs/pull/249953
+of the `staging-next` merge https://github.com/NixOS/nixpkgs/pull/248496.
 The price is that we also lose everything else that comes along the `staging` merge.

 ## Back to the future from its ancestors